 This course is designed to provide preservice teachers with a comprehensive study of middle childhood educational philosophy, curriculum and programming.
 The course will focus on middle childhood development, learning, motivation and exceptionality.
 Exemplary middle childhood education models will be examined.
-The Learn and Serve field experience during this course will take place in a middle childhood educational setting.
+The teaching assistantship field experience during this course will take place in a middle childhood educational setting.